Remembering Hamburger Hamlet, the fast-food chain that popularized the gourmet burger

 In 1991, Hamburger Hamlet sold 2.5 million shares to finance a misguided expansion.
 Four years later, Hamburger Hamlet closed a third of its locations.
 Today, one location remains in Sherman Oaks, California.

-Last week, Marilyn Lewis died at the age of 87, according to The Los Angeles Times.
+This past May, Marilyn Lewis died at the age of 87, according to The Los Angeles Times.
 Remember her the next time you order a burger covered in onion rings and pimento cheese.
 Not only did her Hamburger Hamlet revolutionize the most American of foods, it fed Spock and led to the birth of the Oprah empire.